LukaVujicSWE/LukaVujicSWE/README.md

 ## Hi there 👋

 # 💫 About Me:
-Currently attending KTH as a second year data technology student<br>🔭 I am currently working on building websites using React and Tailwind<br>🌱 I’m currently learning Springboot so that I can build full stack web app
+Currently attending KTH as a second year data technology student<br>🔭 I am currently working on building websites using React and Tailwind<br>🌱 I’m currently learning Springboot so that I can build full stack web applications

 ## 🌐 Socials: